pip-services/pip-services-docs/content/en/node/commons/convert/string_converter.md

 ### Static methods

 #### toNullableString
-Converts value into string or returns null when value is null.
+Converts a value into a string or returns null when the value is null.

 > `public static` toNullableString(value: any): string

-- **value**: any - the value to convert.
+- **value**: any - value to convert.
 - **returns**: string - string value or null when value is null.

 #### toString
-Converts value into string or returns "" when value is null.
+Converts a value into string or returns "" when the value is null.

 > `public static` toString(value: any): string

-- **value**: any - the value to convert.
+- **value**: any - value to convert.
 - **returns**: string - string value or "" when value is null.

 #### toStringWithDefault
-Converts value into string or returns default when value is null.
+Converts a value into a string or returns a given default when the value is null.

 > `public static` toStringWithDefault(value: any, defaultValue: string): string

-- **value**: any - the value to convert.
+- **value**: any - value to convert.
-- **defaultValue**: string - the default value.
+- **defaultValue**: string - default value.
-- **returns**: string - string value or default when value is null.
+- **returns**: string - string value or given default when value is null.

 ### Examples